greenm01/ec4x/docs/ec4x_specs.md

 Starbases are powerful citadels equipped with advanced sensors and massive artificial intelligence (AI) resources.
 Their shields are powerful and make them a challenge to strike a critical hit.

-Note: If creating your own custom ships or scenarios, you may consider applying rule #1 (listed above) to special assets that are resistant to critical hits.

 ## 5\.6 Planetary Bombardment

-## 5\.7 Planetary Invasion, Blitz, and Ground Combat
+## 5\.7 Planetary Invasion & Blitz

+## 5\.8 Custom Combat Modifications

+If customizing your own ships or scenarios, the following list provides a jumping off point for custom modification.
+EC4X is flexible enough to enable the tailoring of the combat mechanics to your own ideas and requirements.
+Please report back to the project anthing that works well for you and increases enjoyment of the game.

+- Consider adding your own special modifiers to the CER roll, e.g. battle stations readiness, random chance events, etc.
+- Apply the Starbase critical hit rule to special assets that are resistant to crippling.
+- Insert your imagination here.....

+EC4X Space combat is adapted from Empire of the Sun (EOS).

 # 8\.0 Diplomacy, Sabotage & Subversion

-# 9\.0 Asset Tables
+# 9\.0 Data Tables

 All tables are preliminary place holders.